alpin111/rails_react_esbuild/README.md

 # rails_react_esbuild
-hipster setup for rails with react &amp; esbuild
+Setup for Ruby on Rails with React &amp; esbuild